Skip to content

 SettingEnv VarDescription

-telegram.botTokenTELEGRAM_BOT_TOKENBot token from BotFather
+telegram.botTokenTELEGRAM_BOT_TOKENBot token from BotFather (stored in vault)

 telegram.allowedUsersTELEGRAM_ALLOWED_USERSAllowed user IDs (empty = all)